kadena-io/pact/docs/en/pact-reference.md

 #### Module declaration {#moduledeclaration}

-[Modules](#module) contain an API implementation and data definitions for smart contracts.
+[Modules](#module) contain the API and data definitions for smart contracts.
 They are comprised of:

 - [functions](#defun)
 - [schema](#defschema) definitions